Atayal people: Three-stone stove (hka') in Atayal culture

 The stability of the three-stone stove is based on the principle of "three points forming a plane," which creates a stable pivot.
 In contrast, using four or five stones can lead to instability due to the creation of too many surfaces, making it harder to balance the pot.
-To enhance stability, one end of each stone is slightly buried in the ground, maintaining a height of about 20 to 30 centimeters above the ground.
+To enhance stability, one end of each stone is slightly buried in the ground, maintaining a height of about 20 to 30 cm above the ground.
 When a pot is placed on this structure and firewood is added, it forms a three-channel pathway for the fire pit.
 This design ensures both stability and control, allowing for proper airflow and more vigorous combustion.